n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.vonage.md

 # Vonage

-The Vonage node allows you to automate work in Vonage, and integrate Vonage with other applications. n8n has built-in support for a wide range of Vonage features, including sending SMS.
+The Vonage node allows you to automate work in Vonage, and integrate Vonage with other applications. n8n supports sending SMS with Vonage.

 On this page, you'll find a list of operations the Vonage node supports and links to more resources.